Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode-setup.md

 {% endnavtab %}
 {% endnavtabs %}

-## Step 2: Set up the Control Plane
+## Step 2: Set Up the Control Plane
 Next, give the Control Plane node the `control_plane` role, and set certificate/key parameters to point at the location of your certificates and keys.